thomasmaliappis/urban-computing-project/README.md

 network description
 -->

-- download_images.py
+# Dataset
+The dataset used is [Urban Atlas dataset](https://land.copernicus.eu/local/urban-atlas/urban-atlas-2018?tab=download).
+The processed-data used were provided in this [GitHub project](https://github.com/adrianalbert/urban-environments).

+A simple analysis of the dataset can be found in [dataset_analysis.ipynb](./download_images.py)
+# Process
-    Uses Google Static Maps API to download satellite images for the given locations.
+Google Static Maps API is used to download satellite images for the given locations. ([download_images.py](./download_images.py))

-- read_and_resample.ipynb

-    Reads the downloaded image data and resamples them.
-It also plots some sample images for each class of data.

-- network.ipynb

-    A neural network is trained using the resampled image data.
+In order to use this API you need to create a google api key using these [instructions](https://developers.google.com/maps/documentation/javascript/get-api-key).

+After downloading the satellite images we resample each image. ([read_and_resample.ipynb](./read_and_resample.ipynb))

+The resampled images are used to train our neural network. ([download_images.py](./network.ipynb))